 Popular posts from this blog

 The first and last I did this race was in April 2008.
 I had very bad allergic after the race and MC for 2 days.
-That's why I never take in the race any more after that.
+That's why I never take part in the race any more after that.
 But this time around Fiza registered for me.
-Five months prior to the race day I only had one training session in the pool with 2km distance.
-And after the bicycle accident my arms hurt badly if I do repetitive strokes.
+Five months prior to the race day I only had one training session in the pool with 2km distance and after the bicycle accident my arms hurt badly if I do repetitive strokes.
 How am I going to finish this??
-My target is to finish it, doesn't matter about the timing.
+My target is to finish it, don't care about the timing.
 However, with minimal training I got minimal result, I managed to complete the race but missed the cut off in just 2-3 minutes after caught in the strong current.
-As expected, I was MC 2 days due to skin allergic.
+As expected, I was MC 2 days due to skin allergic. :(